Home Lessons Tutorials Links Books About Us Site Map

 She married Norman Galt in 1896.
 He died in 1908.
 Edith took over running their jewelry store.

-She met President Wilson on a visit to the White House in April 1915.
+She met President Wilson on a visit to the White House in March of 1915.
 Wilson first wife had died in August of 1914.

 On October 2, 1919 Woodrow Wilson suffered a stroke that left him paralyzed.